 Complete, sign and date Part A (Claimant's Statement).
 Have your doctor complete and sign Part B (Doctor's Statement).

-Question 5: What benefits are a full-time, regular part-time employee, or temporary employee eligible for?
+What benefits are a full-time, regular part-time employee, Graduate or Teaching Assistants or temporary employee eligible for?

 As a full-time or regular part-time employee with a hire date that is before the current fiscal year, you may be eligible for the University’s Supplemental Benefits Plan, in addition to NYS Statutory Disability benefits.
 As a full-time, regular part-time employee or GA/TA or temporary employee with a hire date that is after the beginning of the current fiscal year, you may be eligible for NYS Statutory Disability benefits.